jamest-ultra/notes/ultraportal/meetings/lkq/2023-08-02 lkq meeting.md

 - Find a way to remove all data for ECP
 	- Delete UK & Ireland OLD
 	- Delete allocations
-	- Re-import for Uk and Ireland
+	- Re-import for UK and Ireland
 -
 # to-do list
+-